-The Working Group Hubs are organized around the following similar project themes: (1) sustainable housing, (2) urban greening, (3) active transportation, and (4) low carbon transportation.
-Members focus on implementing one or more projects in those four thematic areas.
+The Working Groups are organized around the following similar project themes: (1) community engagement data, (2) displacement avoidance, and (3) city oversight.
+Members focus on implementing one or more projects in those four thematic areas (see Appendix 3 for more detail on this structure).